mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 <br/>

-### Q: What should I do if an error message `SSL:CERTIFICATE_VERIFY_FATLED` is displayed when I use pip to install MindSpore?
+### Q: What should I do if an error message `SSL:CERTIFICATE_VERIFY_FAILED` is displayed when I use pip to install MindSpore?

 A: Add the `--trusted-host=ms-release.obs.cn-north-4.myhuaweicloud.com` parameter to the pip installation command and try again.